25-Year-Old Right Wing – Washington Capitals

 Devante Smith-Pelly Contract Information:

-Signed a two-year contract with the Ducks in September of 2014.
+Signed a one-year, two-way contract with the Capitals in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Devante Smith-Pelly – simply subscribe now.